thechashi/experimentSRPatch/README.md

 # experimentSRPatch
-This repository contains sourcecode for expermineting different patch dimension for EDSR model.
+This repository contains sourcecode for experimenting different patch dimension for EDSR model.

 # How to run: